mightybyte/monad-challenges/pages/set1-5.md

     repRandom (replicate 3 randLetter) (mkSeed 1)

-This function should generate the same three letters that you got in challenge #2.
+This function should generate the same three letters that you got from randString3 in challenge #2.